realmintech/cleantech/README.md

 ## Assumptions

--Users interact with the dashboard to track sustainability metrics.
+Users interact with the dashboard to track sustainability metrics.

 - Data is fetched via simulated API calls.
 - Carbon emission is much than the other metrics throughout the year which brings about the reduce in air quality index

 ## Technology Stack

-- The project is built with the following technologies:
+The project is built with the following technologies:
 - React.js – For building interactive UI components.
 - Tailwind CSS – For modern, flexible, and responsive styling.
 - Bootstrap5 - For responsive layout